-- Continuous improvement and innovation of clinical care, - Enabling our multidisciplinary team to deliver high quality, person-centred, Evidencebased care, and - Ensuring that patients experience a consistently safe, compassionate, high standard of care.
+- Continuous quality improvement and innovation of clinical care, - Enabling our multi-professional teams to deliver high quality, person-centred, evidence-based care and, - Ensuring that patients experience a consistently safe, compassionate, high standard of care.

 To achieve these aims we need to foster a culture of person-centred, evidence-based care and quality improvement.
 Quality Improvement (QI) is a systematic approach to continually improving an organisation by focusing on the organisation's culture.
 It is driven by staff in their own work areas and has a strong focus on the experience of patients and other users of the service.